phpvms/docs/versioned_docs/version-v7.x/acars/customization.md

 (transparency is supported):

 - **Splash Screen Banner** _Premium License Required_ - This replaces the large
-  phpVMS splash screen.
+  phpvms splash screen.
 500x375 recommended for best look, anything larger will be scaled down to the size.
 - **Splash Screen Logo** - This adds a small logo to the bottom right of the splash screen.
 This can be combined with the splash screen banner.
 This will